MarBlo/marblo/content/about/_index.md

 ---
 date: "2014-04-09"
-title: About Hugo
+title: About mb
 ---

-Hugo is a static site engine written in Go.
+Hugo is a static site engine written in GoGoooo.

 It makes use of a variety of open source projects including: